 Museum of Contemporary Art (MCA)

 The MCA at Circular Quay also stays open late on Wednesday, till 9pm.
-The programs are mostly suitable for all ages the whole family can get a dose of Modern Art here with curator talks and hands-on workshops.
+The programs are most suitable for all ages the whole family can get a dose of Modern Art here with curator talks and hands-on workshops.
 The two most popular programs Sounds on the Terrace and the Sundown Sketch Club are offered on a rotating basis.
 Check their website for details.

-Golden age Cinema and bar
+Golden Age Cinema and bar

 This small 50 seat cinema brings to life the cinema-going experience of old.
-With both art-house and latest release on the playlist and a fun Tuesday night film trivia quiz held in the bar this a movie lovers paradise.
+With both art-house and latest release on the playlist and a fun Tuesday night film trivia quiz held in the bar this is a movie lovers paradise.

 There are so many outdoor cinemas across Sydney that we have a whole page dedicated to them.
 The first and most impressive for visitors is the Westpac Outdoor Cinema at the Botanic Gardens.
 You can also watch a film under the stars at Bondi Beach.

 The Imperial is possibly the most iconic LGBTQ+ venue in the city.
 After all, the opening of Priscilla Queen of the Desert was filmed here!
-Their Dine and Drag show combines a fantastic menu with a strong vegetarian focus with a fun show in classy surrounds.
+Their Dine and Drag show combine a fantastic menu with a strong vegetarian focus with a fun show in classy surrounds.

 Check out a Musical

-Bangara Dance Theatre
+Experience Bangara Dance Theatre

 A night of contemporary dance with Bangara is something very special.
 This Aboriginal and Torres Strait Islander performing arts company is world-class, and 2020 will see a brand-new show Bennelong in March

 Slide is a dinner cabaret venue on Oxford Street that offers a range of fantastic entertainment.
 Circus acts, burlesque artists and vaudeville performers entertain.
 Dinner is a themed degustation.
 This 3-hour dinner experience is great fun and highly recommended.
+Slide is currently closed

-Belvoir Street Theatre
+Catch a performance at the Belvoir Street Theatre

 Sure you can do a tour of the Opera House but why not go to a show instead?
 You may not learn all the facts and figures that you will on a tour but watching a performance is hard to beat.
 From symphony to ballet, modern theatre to comedy, there is something here for everyone and tickets are much more affordable than you think.